EESSI/docs/docs/test-suite/writing-portable-tests.md

 #### The mpi4py test
 In this example, we will implement a test that does an `MPI_Reduce` on the rank, using the sum operation.
 This makes it easy to validate the result, as we know that for N processes, the theoretical sum of all ranks (0, 1, ...
 N-1) is `(N * (N-1) / 2)`.

-Our initial code is a python script `mpi4py_reduce.py`:
+Our initial code is a python script `mpi4py_reduce.py`, which can be found in `tutorials/mpi4py/src/mpi4py_reduce.py` in the [EESSI test suite](https://github.com/EESSI/test-suite/) repository:
 ```python
 #!/usr/bin/env python
 """